slabgorb/handy-rpn/README.md

 # handy-rpn

 A Handy (see what I did there) Reverse Polish Notation Calculator!
+I used a similar convention to the Unix rpn tool where the calculation occurs when you enter a special character on a new line, letting you construct the statement across multiple lines.